 1. GreenGuard Gold Laminate Flooring

-The only real chemical of concern in laminate flooring is formaldehyde, and just about all laminate flooring is made with a formaldehyde binder in the HDF core except for one brand.
-This is one type of flooring where GreenGuard Gold is extremely helpful to make sure it’s very low formaldehyde (no more than 0.0073 parts per million).
+The only real chemical of concern in laminate flooring is formaldehyde, and most laminate flooring is made with a formaldehyde binder in the HDF core except for a few brands.

 - Duravana from LL Flooring looks like your typical laminate but the core seemed a little different to me so I asked the company about it.
 The core has polystyrene added to it (it also contains the usual wood fiber and melamine-urea-formaldehyde) which makes it more inherently waterproof than other brands.
 It does not have more offgassing than other brands.